anasty17/mirror-leech-telegram-bot/README.md

 - Using `d` perfix alone will lead to use global options for aria2c or qbittorrent.

 ### Qbittorrent
-- Global options: `MaxRatio` and `GlobalMaxSeedingMinutes` in qbittorrent.conf, `-1` means no limit, but you can cancel manually.
+- Global options: `GlobalMaxRatio` and `GlobalMaxSeedingMinutes` in qbittorrent.conf, `-1` means no limit, but you can cancel manually.
   - **NOTE**: Don't change `MaxRatioAction`.

 ### Aria2c